Thomas Young Hall

-Thomas Young Hall was an internationally acclaimed mining engineer and coal mine owner.
+Thomas Young Hall (25 October 1802 – 3 February 1870) was an English mining engineer and coal mine owner.
 A native of Tyneside, he was a well-known figure in Newcastle in the mid-nineteenth century.

+Early life

-Born in Greenside on 25 October 1802, his father, James Hall, was a mining engineer, manager of the Folly Pitt, and agent to several leading coal mine owners including the Dunns, G. Silvertop, Capt.
+He was born in Greenside on 25 October 1802.
+His father, James Hall, was a mining engineer, manager of the Folly Pitt, and agent to several leading coal mine owners including the Dunns, G. Silvertop, Capt.
 Blackett, W. P. Wrightson, P. E. Townley, and John Buddle.

-Education and apprenticeship

-With this background, Welford's assertion that T.Y.Hall started work as a pit-boy out of economic necessity seems unlikely.
+With this background, Welford's assertion that T. Y. Hall started work as a pit-boy out of economic necessity seems unlikely.

 Young Thomas received his education at the Crawcrook school, also known as Craiggy's School after the father and son, John and John Alexander Craiggy, who acted successively as Master.

-Crawcrook was at the centre of the coal mining industry at that time and other eminent pupils included Sir George Elliot, Nicholas Wood, J. B. Simpson and others who were to become eminent Mining Engineers in Europe, and America.
+Crawcrook was at the centre of the coal mining industry at that time and other eminent pupils included Sir George Elliot, Nicholas Wood, J. B. Simpson and others who were to become eminent mining engineers in Europe, and America.
 Bourn comments, "it is a question whether any other village school in England has turned out so many distinguished men who have been connected with the coal trade".

-Thomas entered the mines and was apprenticed to his father and John Buddle at Townley, Whitfield & Crawcrook collieries...
+Thomas entered the mines and was apprenticed to his father and John Buddle at Towneley, Whitfield and Crawcrook collieries.

 Early career

-At the age of 22, he became Under-Viewer at the North Hetton Colliery.
+At the age of 22, he became under-viewer at the North Hetton Colliery.
 After four years, he joined Jonathan Backhouse at the Black Boy and Coundon pits.
 This period, which coincided with the early years of the Stockton and Darlington Railway, introduced him to the importance of costing the transport of coal to the nearest ports.
 He reported on the potential for exploitation of the Coxhoe, Shadforth and Sherburn pits, which led to the development of Hartlepool as a coal port.
-By 1832, he was a Director and share holder in the Old Hartlepool Docks and Railway Company.
-Fordyce subsequently reported the opening of Hartlepool Docks on 9 July 1835, as follows: “That stupendous undertaking, the Hartlepool docks and harbour, was opened for the shipment of coal and merchandize.
+By 1832, he was a director and shareholder in the Old Hartlepool Docks and Railway Company.
+Fordyce subsequently reported the opening of Hartlepool Docks on 9 July 1835, as follows: "That stupendous undertaking, the Hartlepool docks and harbour, was opened for the shipment of coal and merchandize.
 The day being extremely fine, great rejoicings took place.
 The first shipment of coals was made in the Britannia of Sunderland, Tyne and Wear.
 Having taken her cargo on board, she proceeded to sea amid the ringing of bells, the firing of cannon, and the acclamation of those who had assembled to witness the ceremony."
 The first shipment of South Hetton coal, following the completion of the South Hetton railway branch, followed on 23 November 1835.